cl-library-docs/common-lisp-libraries/docs/index.md

 Common Lisp documentation - libraries or the HyperSpec - isn't known to be particularly "modern" or "attractive".
 While those terms are subjective, ease of introduction to a technology does seem to have *some* objective component to it.

-## Defacto Libraries
+## Libraries

 ### <span id="defacto-installation">Installation</span>

-Each of the defacto libraries can be installed using quiclisp:
+Each of the below libraries can be installed using quicklisp:

 ```lisp
 (ql:quickload "alexandria") ; for example